duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 Recall that cache is a faster piece of storage that we place frequently accessed data that we would ordinarily store in slower storage.

-Caches have limited size so we need to manage what we store in their and when.
+Caches have limited size so we need to manage what we store in there and when.

 The size and replacement policy can greatly impact performance.